aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

     in the WAN network.

-    When using multiple inventories, the recommendation is to use Global Variables, for instance leveraging the `arista.avd.global_vars` Ansible plugin.
+    When using multiple inventories, the recommendation is to include these variables from a common source, for instance leveraging the `arista.avd.global_vars` Ansible plugin.

 #### Summary